fetchai/cosmpy/docs/api/aerial/coins.md

 **Returns**:

-new instance containing merged coins
+The `self` instance containing merged coins

 <a id="cosmpy.aerial.coins.Coins.get"></a>